KTH/integral-mecenat-integration/README.md

 A docker container to generate information from Ladok3 Uppföljningsdatabas to Mecenat, a company for student benefits and cards.

+It is provided publically in the hope that someone else might find it useful.
+Improvements and suggestions are always welcome.
+Please file an issue or a pull request here.

 ## Configuration

 The application is based on the frameworks [Apache Camel](https://camel.apache.org/)